Backstreet Boy Nick Carter accused of raping teen in 2001

 (KTLA) – Backstreet Boys singer Nick Carter has been accused of raping a then-17-year-old girl in Tacoma, Washington, in 2001.

-Shay Ruth claims Carter invited her onto his tour bus, gave her alcohol, assaulted her and then warned her against telling anyone.
+Shay Ruth said Carter invited her onto his tour bus, gave her alcohol, assaulted her and then warned her against telling anyone.

 She also claims the singer made fun of her due to her autism and cerebral palsy.

 “Carter took away my childhood and innocence, but he cannot and will not take away my strength and truth.
-I am a survivor and always will be,” she said.
+I am a survivor and always will be,” Ruth said.

 Carter’s younger brother, Aaron Carter, died last month at the age of 34.